-Grocery Shopping and Cancer Prevention
+A Grocery Tour for Cancer Prevention

-Franciscan Health registered dietitian Jodi Blondell recently led a guided grocery shopping tour centered around cancer.
+Franciscan Health registered dietitian Jodi Blondell recently led a guided grocery shopping tour centered around preventing cancer.
 On this tour Jodi offered tons of advice from recipes to how various food items can affect cancer, cancer symptoms and treatment.
 Here are just a few of the highlight take-aways from our grocery shopping tour.

 - Processed red meats have been in the news lately because they have been recently put in the same cancer risk category as cigarettes and asbestos.

 - Processed meat has been classified in the same category as causes of cancer such as tobacco smoking and asbestos (IARC Group 1, carcinogenic to humans).

 - Red meat has been classified as Group 2A, probably carcinogenic to humans.

 - Plums and other red/purple fruits and vegetables can reduce risk of colon cancer.

 - Leafy greens such as kale, broccoli, and brussel sprouts have a powerful anti-cancer nutrient that may reduce risk for oral cancer.

 - Quick tip recipe suggestion for adding leafy greens to a smoothie: pineapple, banana and kale.